Microsoft EA

 Essentially: Are you getting a good return on this big investment?

-Consider the tangible ROI (e.g., cost savings, productivity gains) and indirect impacts (flexibility, risk, lock-in) when reviewing the proposal.
+Consider both the tangible ROI (e.g., cost savings, productivity gains) and the indirect impacts (flexibility, risk, and lock-in) when reviewing the proposal.
 Use these guidelines to perform a holistic analysis:

 • Perform a Cost vs. Benefit Analysis: For each major component of the Microsoft proposal, list out the expected benefits to your organization and weigh them against the costs: